smastrom/react-rating/README.md

 ### 2. Give it a max-width and init the state

-Since **Rating** will span across the entire container, define a _maximum width_ via inline styles, css class or wrap it in a responsive container:
+Since **Rating** will span across the entire container, define a _maximum width_ via inline styles or css class:

 ```jsx
 function App() {